-There are two different Java packages, Java Runtime Environment (JRE) and the Java Development Kit (JDK).
-If you only want to run Java programs then you need JRE and if you are Java developer then you will need JDK which includes JRE and development/debugging tools and libraries.
+There are two different Java packages, Java Runtime Environment (JRE) and Java Development Kit (JDK).
+If you only want to run Java programs, then you need JRE and if you are Java developer, then you will need JDK which includes JRE and development/debugging tools and libraries.

 There are also two different implementations of Java, OpenJDK and Oracle Java with almost no differences between them except that Oracle Java has a few additional commercial features.